Who We Are

 Our Surrey Place team consists of caring clinicians, staff, valued partners and other experts in the sector.
 We create responsive and innovative care plans that meet our client’s needs.
 Our approach is family-based, which centres the interests and care of our clients, families and caregivers by teaching them skills.
 We strive to ensure the greatest access to services and support our clients in navigating the health care system.

 Since 1962, we have supported people with varying and complex needs to connect with their communities and achieve their goals.
 Surrey Place is accredited by Accreditation Canada through the healthcare program.

 At Surrey Place, we follow these principles to ensure that we deliver high quality, consistent programming across our organization

 5 Locations in Toronto

 Surrey Place has a history of advancing new approaches to serve people with developmental disabilities.
 Over the years, we have laid the foundation in an evolving sector.
 Today, we serve over 10,000 clients, families and caregivers, professionals and organizations annually from our five satellite locations in Toronto.
-We are proud to have maintained our commitment to the health and well-being of our clients and communities for 59 years.
+We are proud to have maintained our commitment to the health and well-being of our clients and communities since 1962.